Center for Visual Music - Store

 DVDs by Contemporary Artists

-Coming July 2014 : Richard "doc" Baily and John Buchanan. xtacism, aura: experiments in spore.
+NEW: Richard "doc" Baily and John Buchanan. xtacism, aura: experiments in spore.
 Includes xtacism (2005) and aura (2007), plus Baily's Cal Arts film Night Waves (1977). aura was finished posthumously according to Baily's plans with John Buchanan. $25 private home use, $100 institutions.
 Additional fees for public installations/exhibitions, please inquire.
 SPORE is a "software/aesthetic development project that has grown out of a proprietary ultra high-soeed particle renderer" (Richard Baily).
 Baily developed SPORE in the early 2000's, using it for his work on Solaris and other feature films.
+Bonus, Baily's 1977 film Night Waves, made at California Institute of the Arts where Jules Engel was his mentor.
+Night Waves resulted in Baily's job at Abel & Associates.
 NTSC, region free.
-Pre-order now for July 25 release.
-A Center for Visual Music Release, 2014.
+A Center for Visual Music Release, July 2014.

 About xtacism: "there is no middle, beginning, end, it is like a river, it just keeps on going."
 (Richard Baily)